Tokyo 2020 chiefs fire opening ceremony director over Holocaust joke | DW | 22.07.2021

 "It was from a time when I was not able to get laughs the way I wanted, and I believe I was trying to grab people's attention in a shallow-minded way."

-In the sketch, Kobayashi had pretended with a comedy partner to be famous children's TV entertainers.
+In the sketch, Kobayashi and a comedy partner were pretending to be famous children's TV entertainers.
 Kobayashi then referred to some paper doll cutouts as "the ones from that time you said 'let's play the Holocaust.'"

 The months leading up to the Tokyo Games have been mired in scandals.